 This statistic shows the number of employees in the United States fast food restaurant industry from 2004 to 2018.
-In 2013, there were 3,653,168 fast food restaurant employees in the U.S. This figure was forecasted to reach almost 3.8 million by 2018.
+In 2013, there were 3.65 million fast food restaurant employees in the U.S. This figure was forecasted to reach almost 3.8 million by 2018.

 Employees in the fast food industry - additional information

-In 2010, the total wages paid in the U.S. fast food industry amounted to 48 billion U.S. dollars and this figure was expected to increase by a further five billion by 2016.
-In 2010, the average annual wage for a fast food industry employee was also expected to grow to reach 15.5 thousand U.S. dollars.
+The total wages paid in the U.S. fast food industry was forecasted to reach 51 billion U.S. dollars by 2018.
+The average annual wage for a fast food industry employee was also expected to grow to reach 15.5 thousand U.S. dollars in that same year.
 According to the Social Security Administration, the average national wage in the same year was 41.67 thousand U.S. dollars – almost three and half times higher than that of a fast food worker.
 The average revenue per fast food employee was 47,060 U.S. dollars.

 The world-renowned fast food chain McDonald’s employed approximately 440,000 people worldwide in 2013.
 Another well-known company, Yum!
 Brands Inc., which includes the chains KFC, Pizza Hut and Taco Bell, had approximately 539,000 employees in 2013, around 86 percent of whom were employed part-time.